 A: The existing radio will play until you are paired to the Mark II and streaming audio.
 At that point the Mark II takes over.
 If you would like to go back to the existing radio simply un-pair from the Mark 2.

 Q: Can you tell me if this product can receive am and fm?

-Q: Can an iPod Classic be used with your device, through an adaptor?
+Q: Can an iPod Classic be used with your device, through an adapter?

 A: Sorry but the only way to communicate to the devices is through Bluetooth.
 If your iPod classic is less than 2 years old it probably does have Bluetooth built in.
 If not it will require an upgrade to a newer device.

-Q: Can I use an adaptor cable to connect the headphone output of my iPod to the RCA input on your Model III?
+Q: Can I use an adapter cable to connect the headphone output of my iPod to the RCA input on your Model 3?

 A: Sorry that will not work.
 The RCA inputs are for passing through a pre-amp signal from a already existing radio and would only pass through an un-amplified signal to the RCA outputs.